RafGarn/todo-fe/README.md

   Dashboard > Manage Jenkins > Credentials.
    Otherwise comment the environment and the 'Push' stage.

- * This is a containerized pipeline which uses Dockerfile-pipeline to build the image.
+ * This is a containerized pipeline which uses Dockerfile-pipeline to build the image, and contains the stages: Build, Test, Delivery, Cleanup and Push(to Dockerhub).